skip to Main Content

 How Social Security Disability Lawyers Can Help

 Dealing with Social Security can be burdensome and overwhelming when you are already dealing with such a severe injury.
 If you are denied disability benefits for such an injury, you should appeal any such determinations promptly.
 Disability attorneys can help you apply for benefits and can appeal any denials you may receive in your case.
 Social Security will sometimes issue denials in these cases if they think a person may improve with time.
 If they think your fracture may heal with more time or your inability to walk may improve with more medical treatment, they may deny your claim for benefits, however unfair that may seem.
 This is why you should not give up hope if you receive a denial and you should put in appeals if you are denied disability.
 An attorney can help guide you through the process and can make sure all applicable rules and regulations are considered in your case.
-Contact Smith Godios Sorensen for additional information on this issue.
+Contact Smith & Godios for additional information on this issue.

 This Post Has 0 Comments